go-gorm/gorm.io/pages/docs/performance.md

 ## [Index Hints](hints.html)

-[Index](indexes.html) is used to speed up data search and SQL query performance. `Index Hints` gives the optimizer information about how to choose indexes during query processing, which gives flexibility to choose a more efficient execution plan than the optimizer
+[Index](indexes.html) is used to speed up data search and SQL query performance. `Index Hints` gives the optimizer information about how to choose indexes during query processing, which gives the flexibility to choose a more efficient execution plan than the optimizer

 ```go
 import "gorm.io/hints"